 The root mean square~(RMS) test error and the model complexity (number of model parameters) of the three models are reported in Table~\ref{tab:field_model_complexity}.
 The acoustic field patterns estimated by the three approaches are shown in Fig.~\ref{fig:plane_field_est_res}.
-All of the three methods are able to learn key features of the acoustic fields within the AOI.
+All three methods are able to learn key features of the acoustic field within the AOI.
 The RBNN model recovers most of the details in the AOI and extrapolates well in an \emph{extended region} beyond the AOI.
-The GPR learns the field pattern well within the AOI where training data is available, but fails to extrapolate the field in the extended region.
+The GPR learns the field pattern well within the AOI where training data are available, but fails to extrapolate the field in the extended region.
 The field pattern reconstructed by the DNN has the lowest fidelity among the three approaches.
 The extrapolated field by the DNN also deviates significantly from the ground truth.
 The extrapolated field patterns shown in Fig.~\ref{fig:plane_field_est_res} (f), (g) and (h) highlight the unique ability of the RBNN to not only interpolate well, but also to extrapolate.

 The field estimation performance of the GPR and the DNN, as quantified by RMS test error, is not significantly affected by position errors in the dataset.
 On the other hand, the field estimation accuracy of the plane wave RBNN was found to be vulnerable to position errors.
-Interestingly though, the qualitative field patterns seen in Fig.~\ref{fig:plane_field_est_res} (i), (j) and (k) show that the RBNN captures the overall field pattern best, even in the case of position errors.
+The qualitative field patterns seen in Fig.~\ref{fig:plane_field_est_res} (i), (j) and (k) show that the RBNN captures the overall field pattern best.